2014 Stock Picks and the 2014 Stock Market Outlook

 start to perk up.
 We predict that the ten-year Treasury bond will up its yield

 from around 2.8 percent today to 3.3 percent by the end of 2014.
 Home sales are a particularly strong source

 of optimism, as new-home sales should jump as much as 17 percent.
 As

 Are there some wild cards?
 Of course there are.
 Early 2014 will feature the next round of battling in the Congress as the debt ceiling comes back into play.
 However, it is the Federal Reserve that we will really be watching.
 If rumors come true and the Fed starts weaning itself off the bond-buying program that currently infuses $85 billion each month into the market, then there could be a significant “market correction” (read: drop).
 However, just be patient and ride along through it.
 Things will pop back up, because it is clear that the Fed will not do this until the economy is healthy enough without it.

 Stay focused on the profits that corporations are making.
 Many of them right now are coming from cost-cutting.
 As more profits come from increased sales, you'll see that the recovery is really well underway.

-Copyright © 2013 Catalyst Stocks a Division of Intechnigent, LLC.
+Copyright © 2014 Catalyst Stocks.
 All Rights Reserved.